 We’re now in the age of the millennial.
-This demographic make up a larger proportion of the work force, estimated to be 46 percent by 2020 according to InsideRetail, and they are anything but apathetic and uncritical.
+This demographic makes up a larger proportion of the workforce, estimated to be 46 per cent by 2020 according to InsideRetail, and they are anything but apathetic and uncritical.
 They have radically different priorities, tastes and expectations in comparison to the baby boomer generation.
-This means that any retailer that had been coasting along in the past, on mediocre selections and services will need to get their act together in a big way, and fast.
+This means that any retailer that had been coasting along in the past, on mediocre selections and services will need to get their act together in a big way and fast.

 There are a number of ways in which retail staff can alter their approach in order to bring their brand and product into the modern day.

 This is huge.
 Millennials are swimming in a sea of information thanks to the constant exponential growth of websites and ever-connected smartphones in their hands.
 As a result, they are often more knowledgeable about the products and services they are interested in than previous generations would have been.
 This means the bar for retail staff is much higher.

 This is echoed by I-AM’s 2018 Retail Sector Report.
 Their survey of 2000 millennials, aged 18-35, found that 71% of respondents want “store staff to be more knowledgeable” and 45% “would revisit stores that offered workshops and tutorials”.

 Staff being in-the-know is an important aspect of retail for the millennial consumer.
 So, it comes as no surprise that recent research from OnePulse, surveying 10,000 millennials, uncovered that “59%” of them found retail staff to be their “biggest pet peeve” when shopping.

 Retail staff must build deeper, more meaningful relationships